number000000/EmojiGenerator/README.md

 pip install Pillow
 ```
 ## Usage
-Be sure to have both .py files and data folder in the same directory.
-Run the program and follow the prompt in the terminal.
+Be sure to have both `.py` files and `data` folder in the same directory.
+Run `face-generator.py` and follow the prompt in the terminal.

 ## Sample Outputs
 Emojis **with** background colors: \